 The Child Must Have a Choice

-Remember, rewarding is everywhere.
+Remember, reward ideas for kids are everywhere.
 We buy ourselves gifts, we treat ourselves to evenings off or other perks for putting forth effort into things we’d rather not do.
 We use extrinsic motivation to develop a skill or habit – as that skill is practiced we develop intrinsic motivation to get better or practice harder without the external motivation.

-So, families, go ahead and use rewards.
-Just refocus on building skills with autonomy and change how we phrase our incentives,
+So, families, go ahead and use a reward system.
+Just refocus on good behavior, building skills with autonomy, and change how we phrase our incentives.

 “For next hour while Mommy is on a call, you can either play a math game or read a book.
 If you do this, I will let you pick what we make for dinner.”